 Configure example-based explanations

-For creating example-based explanations, your model will either need to be a deep neural network (DNN) model where you provide the name of a layer, or signature, whose output can be used as the latent space, or you can provide a model that directly outputs embeddings (latent space representation).
+1. A Cloud Storage location that contains your model artifacts.
+Your model either needs to be a deep neural network (DNN) model where you provide the name of a layer, or signature, whose output can be used as the latent space, or you can provide a model that directly outputs embeddings (latent space representation).
 This latent space captures the example representations that are used for generating explanations.

 gcloud CLI